NickForero11/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 ### [3. make -f 3-Makefile](./3-Makefile)

-* Makefile that does the same as 2 with aditional operations to do cleanup of the temporary files objects and force recompilation.
+* Makefile that does the same as 2 with additional operations to do cleanup of the temporary files objects and force recompilation.

 ### [4.
 A complete Makefile](./4-Makefile)